fa7i3/Danceability-for-Spotify-Songs/README.md

 ![danceability over the years](https://user-images.githubusercontent.com/104453593/192681753-690933fb-c42d-4417-a7dd-377e4d7e3e20.PNG)

 #### Factors affecting danceability:
+The line chart below shows that Energy has an effect on Danceability
-According to the line chart below, the x-axis represents the Year field and the y-axis represents the Danceability field.
-The legend shows that the green line represents Danceability and the gold line represents Energy throughout the years.
-The line graph shows that Energy has an effect on the danceability, therefore, the higher the Energy, the higher the danceability of the song.
+* x-axis represents the Year field;
+* y-axis represents the Danceability field;
+* The legend shows that the green line represents Danceability and
+* the gold line represents Energy throughout the years.
+* The higher the Energy, the higher the danceability of the song.

 ![danceability and energy over the years](https://user-images.githubusercontent.com/104453593/192929258-c83f8cbf-5b7b-4759-b6ba-2a39b4c378d0.PNG)